Summit says power supply, blackouts not a concern for pipeline

 “Condemnation is the last option,” Powell said, adding that, “we have a long runway to continue to negotiate.”

+This story was originally published by North Dakota Monitor, which is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+North Dakota Monitor maintains editorial independence.
+Contact Editor Amy Dalrymple for questions: info@northdakotamonitor.com.
+Follow North Dakota Monitor on Facebook and Twitter.

-The post Summit says power supply, blackouts not a concern for pipeline appeared first on North Dakota Monitor.
+The post Summit says power supply, blackouts not a concern for pipeline appeared first on Iowa Capital Dispatch.